BenderScript/VidBot/README.md

 **VidBot is a chatbot that lets you ask questions about any video you want.
 Whether it's a movie, a lecture, or a tutorial, VidBot can help you find the information you need.
 You can use VidBot with videos stored on your computer or with YouTube links.**

+It uses the latest OpenAI GPT-4 for transcriptions and chat completions.

 ## Application Flow

 The app works as follows: